epsil/spotgen/README.md

     #EXTINF:264,Twilight at Carbon Lake - Deerhunter
     Deerhunter/Microcastle/12 Twilight at Carbon Lake.mp3

-The generator will automatically convert this to:
+The generator translates this to:

     Desire Lines - Deerhunter
     Saved By Old Times - Deerhunter